Animal Capital, Animal Nation

 Gallery

-West Space is proud to present a major new project by Greek-Australian artist Tina Stefanou as part of our 2025 West Space Commission series.
+West Space is proud to present Animal Capital, Animal Nation by Tina Stefanou as part of our West Space Commission series.

-The second chapter in a two-part exhibition across two major public art galleries in Naarm/Melbourne – Australian Centre for Contemporary Art (ACCA) and West Space – this Commission encompasses immersive installation, live performance and music.
-Stefanou presents a groundbreaking interdisciplinary project, redefining how artists, contemporary art institutions and audiences perceive and participate with socially engaged art, visual culture, performance and access.
+The second chapter in a two-part exhibition across two major public art galleries in Naarm/Melbourne – at Australian Centre for Contemporary Art (ACCA) in 2025, and West Space in 2026 – Animal Capital, Animal Nation encompasses installation, live performance and music.
+Stefanou redefines how artists, contemporary art institutions and audiences perceive and participate with socially engaged art, visual culture, performance and access.

 With a focus on relationality, knowledge sharing and impactful collaboration and innovation around questions of access, the artist is working with an array of collaborators with different art and non-art backgrounds and access needs, from rural and urban Australia.